“What just happened? School was going really well and suddenly my child is in a puddle on the floor.”

 Go Back to the Beginning

 Make sure your child understands all the parts of the topic.
-If he understood things and suddenly is frustrated, something may have been missed without either one of you noticing it.
+If he understands things and then suddenly becomes frustrated, something was likely missed without either of you noticing it.
 Nothing breeds frustration like a missing piece of the puzzle.
-It might seem boring to you to repeat things they’ve learned over and over, but there is beauty in repetition (think poetry), and repetition over time helps them remember what’s been learned over the long term.
+It might seem boring to you to repeat things they’ve learned repeatedly, but there is beauty in repetition (think poetry), and repetition over time helps them remember what’s been learned over the long term.

 Give Lots of Grace and Encouragement